stephencastaneda/VerzuzSFPart2/README.md

 - As a user, they would like to use an API to get a list of their top 100 songs.
 - As a user, they would like to be able to search through this list of songs
 - As a user, they would like some moderate styling done to the app.
+- As a user, I would like this app to be deployed so I can use it on the go.

 ## Student Instructions